2600hz/kazoo/applications/crossbar/doc/tasks.md

 #### Get a specific task's details

-Optional: use `-H "Content-Type: text/csv"` to fetch the task's data file as a CSV.
+Optional: use `-H "Content-Type: text/csv"` to fetch the task's input data file as a CSV.

 > GET /v2/accounts/{ACCOUNT_ID}/tasks/{TASK_ID}